ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.6
+- Fixed major bug where updating BepInEx would wipe the plugins folder.

 ### 3.1.5
 - Changed migration strategy to attempt to prevent config deletion
     - Only affects Risk of Rain 2 profiles coming from < 3.1.3